 - Chefs for specific dietary needs.

 - Drama Therapy.

-Clare Waismann R.A.S. developed the Waismann Method, with the medical direction of doctors C. Bernstein M.D. and M. H. Lowenstein M.D.The program started in the late 90’s and had only one exclusive location, based only in Southern California.
-Almost 20 years later, we have established a superior reputation known worldwide, for achieving exceptional results while offering unparalleled safety protocols for narcotics detoxification.
+Clare Waismann R.A.S. developed the Waismann Method, with the medical direction of doctors C. Bernstein M.D. and M. H. Lowenstein M.D.The program started in the late ’90s and had only one exclusive location, based solely in Southern California.
+Almost 20 years later, we have established a superior reputation known worldwide for achieving exceptional results while offering unparalleled safety protocols for narcotics detoxification.

 Last Updated on